 - Disclosure would violate a statute, such as the income tax laws, 26 U.S.C.
 6103 and 7213, or a rule of procedure, such as the grand jury secrecy rule, Federal Rules of Criminal Procedure 6(e);

 - Disclosure would reveal classified information, unless appropriately declassified by the originating agency;

 - Disclosure would reveal a confidential source or informant, unless the investigative agency and the source or informant have no objection;

 - Disclosure would reveal investigatory records compiled for law enforcement purposes, and would interfere with enforcement proceedings or disclose investigative techniques and procedures, the effectiveness of which would thereby be impaired; and

 - Disclosure would improperly reveal trade secrets without the owner's consent.

 This list is not to be considered all inclusive.
-If some other factor should exist in a special case, or at some time in the future, that would lead to adverse consequences similar to those that can be caused by disclosure of an item on the list, it would warrant similar treatment.
-Nevertheless, the list is intended to be comprehensive and any other factor that would warrant denial must be such as to create a strong case for its inclusion.
+If some other factor should exist in a special case, or at some time in the future, that would lead to adverse consequences similar to those that can be caused by disclosure of an item on the list, that factor would warrant similar treatment.
 See generally USAM 1-6.400 et. seq.